spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 \dot{z}=f(z,u,\theta^n)
 $$In words, the rate of change in each brain region's activity is a function $$f$$ of its current activity $$z$$, experimental inputs $$u$$ and connection parameters $$\theta^n$$.

 The definition of $$f$$ depends on the DCM model being used.
 At its extreme, $$f$$ could be a tremendously detailed biophysical model, taking into account the all the possible causes of changes in neural activity.
 However, in the context of fMRI, we use a simple approximation of $$f$$.
 The approximation used here is a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series), which gets closer to representing the true function as more terms are included.

 In the one-state DCM model, $$f$$ is approximated as follows:
 $$
  \dot{z} = (A + \sum{u_jB^j})z + Cu
 $$
-This state equation is a function of three sets of parameters: matrix $$A$$ \(the baseline or average connectivity\), matrix $$B^j$$ \(the modulatory influence of experimental input $$j$$ on each connection\) and matrix $$C$$ \(the driving input of each experimental input on each region\).
+This is a function of three sets of parameters: matrix $$A$$ \(the baseline or average connectivity\), matrix $$B^j$$ \(the modulatory influence of experimental input $$j$$ on each connection\) and matrix $$C$$ \(the driving input of each experimental input on each region\).
 Matrix $$u$$ contains the experimental timeseries (e.g. boxcar on-off regressors) which are hypothesised to drive or modulate the network.

 ![One-state DCM model](../one_state_dcm_fmri.png)